 As an example, in Baldwin v.
 State, 3 S.W.
 109 (Tex.
 Civ.
 App.
 1886), a defendant found guilty of failing to pay an occupation tax attacked the constitutionality of the statute imposing the tax on the ground that it was not included in the subjects contained in the proclamation convening the special session at which it was enacted.
 The proclamation stated that one of the purposes for the special session was "to reduce the taxes, both ad valorem and occupation, so far as it may be found consistent with the support of an efficient state government."
-The court found that the proclamation embraced the whole subject of taxation and that the governor's proclamation merely called attention to the subject on which legislation was desired.
+The court found that the proclamation merely called attention to the subject on which legislation was desired.
 Thus, the statute imposing a tax was upheld as being authorized by a proclamation that spoke only to reducing taxes.